ninja33/ODH/README.md

 ## Pull request

-Welcome pull request if you want to enhance this extension, or put your own script here as central repository.
+Welcome pull request if you want to enhance this extension, or put your own script in next release.

 - the exntension source will go to [/src](https://github.com/ninja33/ODH/tree/master/src)
-- the online dictionary script will go to [/dicts](https://github.com/ninja33/ODH/tree/master/src/bg/local)
+- the dictionary script will go to [/src/bg/local](https://github.com/ninja33/ODH/tree/master/src/bg/local)